 Start a Holiday Store Business by following these 10 steps:

-You have found the perfect business idea, and now you are ready to take the next step.
-There is more to starting a business than just registering it with the state.
 We have put together this simple guide to starting your Holiday Store Business.
 These steps will ensure that your new business is well planned out, registered properly and legally compliant.

 STEP 1: Plan your business

 A clear plan is essential for success as an entrepreneur.
 It will help you map out the specifics of your business and discover some unknowns.
 A few important topics to consider are:

 - What are the startup and ongoing costs?

 Luckily we have done a lot of this research for you.

 Choosing the right name is very important.
 Read our detailed guide on how to name your business.
 We recommend checking if the business name you choose is available as a web domain and securing it early so no one else can take it.